cyberbotics/webots-doc/guide/compiling-controllers-in-a-terminal.md

 ## Compiling Controllers in a Terminal

-It is possible to compile Webots controllers in a terminal instead of the built- in editor.
+It is possible to compile Webots controllers in a terminal instead of the built-in editor.
 In this case you need to define the `WEBOTS_HOME` environment variable and make it point to Webots installation directory.
 The `WEBOTS_HOME` variable is used to locate Webots header files and libraries in the Makefiles.
 Setting an environment variable depends on the platform (and shell), here are